S-A-M-22/FRIENDSHIP-ON-WHEELS/README.md

 # FRIENDSHIP-ON-WHEELS

 ***Friendship on Wheels*** is a service looking to provide meals and care to those who need it most in our community.
-It is our web-based platform designed to connect requesters and volunteers.
+It is a web-based platform running on localhost - designed to connect requesters and volunteers.

 Friendship on Wheels offers a variety of services from volunteers to requesters, including: